munificent/craftinginterpreters/book/closures.md

 }
 ```

-- prints global
+Run this now and it prints "global".
+It's supposed to print "outer".
+To fix
-- to fix, need to include entire lex scope when resolve
+this, we need to include the entire lexical scope of all surrounding functions
-- problem harder in clox because locals on stack
+when resolving a variable.
+This problem is harder in clox than it was in jlox
+because our bytecode VM stores locals on a stack.

-- in last chapter, said locals have stack semantics
+We used a stack because locals have stack semantics -- locals can be discarded
-  - never need local once out of scope
-- closures make not true
+in reverse order that they are created.
+At least, that's what I claimed.
+But
+with closures, that's no longer true:

 ```lox
 fun makeClosure() {